JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 You'll create a "Local time application" where users can enter their country and city, and the app will display the time in the capital city of that country.
 All the functionality of your Compose Multiplatform app will be implemented in common code using multiplatform libraries.
-It'll load and display images within a dropdown menu, use events, styles, themes, modifiers, and layouts.
+It'll load and display images within a dropdown menu and will use events, styles, themes, modifiers, and layouts.

-At each stage you can run the application on iOS, Android, and desktop, but you can focus on the platforms that best suit your needs.
+At each stage, you can run the application on all three platforms (iOS, Android, and desktop), or you can focus on the specific platforms that best suit your needs.

 ## Lay the foundation